 However, very sadly Skouliki passed away in May 2019 after she was spayed, to prevent her from developing Uterine Cancer, due to kidney issues possibly caused by a parasite called E-Cuniculi (known as EC).

-I have subsequently adopted from bunny tales rescue, as i could not resist these cute bunnies, which are the two bunnies on the bottom of the page, Meli and panda, the projects mascots.
+I have subsequently adopted from Bunny Tales rescue, as I could not resist these cute bunnies, which are the two bunnies on the bottom of the page, Meli and panda, and the Cancer Projects Mascots.